-I have read the Kaplan Testing Policy in the Student Handbook and I attended the mandatory inperson orientation to Traditional Undergraduate Nursing Program where it was explained and I had the opportunity to ask questions.
+I have read the Kaplan Testing Policy in the Student Handbook.

 I understand that Kaplan testing is a required component of each designated clinical course and/or other courses as applicable.
 Kaplan content mastery scores may impact course grades up to 10%.